tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Applicability of Path Control Technologies to Slice-Flow Aggregates

-The NRP modes described in this document are agnostic to the technology used to setup paths that carry Slice-Flow Aggregate traffic.
+The NRP modes described in this document are agnostic to the technology used to set up paths that carry Slice-Flow Aggregate traffic.
 One or more paths connecting the endpoints of the mapped IETF network slices may be selected to steer the corresponding traffic streams over the resources allocated for the NRP that